Skip to Main Content

 Unemployment Insurance

 Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own.
 The benefits are intended to partially offset the loss of wages while an unemployed worker searches for suitable work or an employer can recall the employee to work.
 Nothing is deducted from the employee's wages to pay for this coverage.
-Unemployment benefits are administered by the Mississippi Department of Employment Security, and additional information regarding the benefits may be accessed at mdes.ms.gov/.
+Unemployment benefits are administered by the Mississippi Department of Employment Security, and additional information regarding the benefits may be accessed at mdes.ms.gov.

 Workers' Compensation

 The Mississippi Workers' Compensation Act, Miss.
 Code Ann. § 71-3-1, et seq., applies to every employer in Mississippi with five or more employees.
 Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the Act.
-The Act is administered by the Mississippi Workers' Compensation Commission, and additional information regarding the Act may be accessed at www.mwcc.state.ms.us/.
+The Act is administered by the Mississippi Workers' Compensation Commission, and additional information regarding the Act may be accessed at mwcc.ms.gov/#/home.

 Gun Laws

 A public or private employer may not establish, maintain, or enforce any policy or rule that has the effect of prohibiting a person from transporting or storing a firearm in a locked vehicle in any parking lot, parking garage, or other designated parking area.
 Miss.
 Code Ann. § 45-9-55.
-However, a private employer may prohibit an employee from transporting or storing a firearm in a vehicle in parking areas provided by the employer that have restricted or limited access through the use of a gate, security station, or other means of restricting or limiting general public access to the property.
+However, a private employer may prohibit an employee from transporting or storing a firearm in a vehicle in parking areas provided by the employer that has restricted or limited access through the use of a gate, security station, or other means of restricting or limiting general public access to the property.
 Id. at § 45-9-55(2).
 Further, these limitations do not apply to vehicles that are owned or leased by the employer and used by the employee in the course of their business.
 Id. § 45-9-55(3).

 Mississippi employers should have proper signage and policies in place regarding any prohibition on firearms within the workplace.
-It is also notable that effective July 1, 2013, Mississippi expanded Miss.
-Code Ann. § 97-37-1 to allow people to carry firearms openly in public without a concealed carry permit.

-Finally, the Mississippi Supreme Court has recently explained that the state legislature has "independently declared" that terminating an employee for having a firearm inside their locked vehicle is "legally impermissible."
+Finally, in 2016, the Mississippi Supreme Court held the state legislature "independently declared" that terminating an employee for having a firearm inside their locked vehicle is "legally impermissible."
 Swindol v.
 Aurora Flight Scis.
-Corp., No. 2015-FC-01317-SCT, 2016 WL 1165448, at *7 (Miss.
+Corp., 2016 WL 1165448, at *7 (Miss.
 Mar.
 24, 2016); Miss.
 Code Ann. §45-9-55(5).
-Further, § 45-9-55(5) does not bar an action for wrongful discharge against an employer who terminates an employee for having a firearm inside their locked vehicle.
-Id.
-Notably, the employer may still prohibit the storing of a firearm in a secured parking area, and the employee must store the firearm consistent with Section 45-9-55 and not in an area that is prohibited by law.
-See Id.

 Additional Laws and Regulations